-- A person who wishes to take an exemption test must make an appointment with the Office of Academic Affairs in advance by calling the following numbers:

-Floyd/Gordon/Polk County Campuses: 706-295-6956 Walker County Campus: 706-764-3674 Whitfield Murray Campus: 706-272-2966 - 2.
+- A person who wishes to take an exemption test must make an appointment with the Office of Academic Affairs in advance by calling the following numbers: • Floyd/Gordon/Polk County Campuses: 706-295-6956 • Walker County Campus: 706-764-3674 • Whitfield Murray Campus: 706-272-2966 - 2.
 A student must be accepted or currently enrolled as a credit student at GNTC in order to register for an exemption test; - 3.
 A student may not change any existing grade on his/her transcript by taking an exemption test; - 4.
 A student has one opportunity to pass an exemption test per available course.
 If he/she fails to pass the exemption test on the first try, he/she may not repeat the test later for a second try; - The cost of each test will be 25% of tuition per credit hour of the course, payable at the GNTC Office of Administrative Services, at the time of testing.
-Payment may be by cash, check, or debit/credit upon approval, forwards the request to the registrar.
+Payment may be by cash, check, or debit/credit recommend awarding credit for documented previous training by submitting an Experiential Learning and Professional Certification Credit Request Form (with documentation) to the vice president of academic affairs.
+The vice president of academic affairs reviews the request and upon approval, forwards the request to the registrar.
 The credit is designated as EXP on academic transcript and is included in students' earned hours, but is not included in the calculation of semester, cumulative, and graduation grade point averages.